 About

-The Manitoba Food History Project is an ongoing oral history project at the University of Winnipeg, originally funded by SSHRC.
-The goal of our project team is to produce a comprehensive history of food manufacturing, production, retailing, and consumption in the province of Manitoba from 1870 to the present day.
-The two driving questions behind the research are:
+The Manitoba Food History Project is an ongoing oral history project at the University of Winnipeg, funded by SSHRC (2016-2023 and 2026-2031).
+The two driving questions behind our research are:

 How has food been produced, sold, and consumed in Manitoba?